 - supports markerless tracking

-- supports Simultaneous localisation and mapping (SLAM) tracking technology
+- supports Simultaneous localization and mapping (SLAM) tracking technology

 2. Vuforia, By Far One of the Most Popular Augmented Reality Tools